-The ESOL liaison at each school is responsible for notifying the parents of the results of the test and ELL Committee recommendations.
-The liaison is also responsible for updating the exit data on the ELL Student Plan.
+The ESOL liaison at each school is responsible for notifying the parents via Parent Notification (form #002) of the results of the test and/or ELL/LEP Committee recommendations.
+The liaison is also responsible for updating the exit data on the Student ELL/LEP Plan.
 Depending upon the individual school's policy, either the ESOL liaison or the data entry person is responsible for entering the data into the District's data system (TERMS).
 The ESOL liaison is responsible for ensuring that this process is completed.